 The Porto Card is a great option if you’re planning on using public transport, or visiting several qualifying museums and attractions.
 For one base price, the Porto Card lets you ride the metro and buses for free, gives free admissions to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.

 Where to Stay

 Porto is littered with wonderful places to stay, no matter what your budget is.
 There are luxury hotels, hostels, Airbnbs – there’s definitely something for everyone.
 But I highly recommend Douro Riverside Apartments.
 It’s conveniently located near the base of the Dom Luis I bridge, a 5-minute walk to the heart of Porto.
 It’s extremely clean and modern, with an amazing view overlooking the Douro River.
-And, as the name suggests, it’s a full apartment with kitchen included, for a very reasonable price.
+And, as the name suggests, it’s a full apartment with a kitchen included, for a very reasonable price.